Philosopher's stone: Renaissance to early modern period

-A mystical text published in the 17th century called the Mutus Liber appears to be a symbolic instruction manual for concocting a philosopher's stone.
+A mystical text published in the 17th century, the Mutus Liber, appears to be a symbolic instruction manual for concocting a philosopher's stone.
 Called the "wordless book", it was a collection of 15 illustrations.

 In Buddhism and Hinduism

-The equivalent of the philosopher's stone in Buddhism and Hinduism is the Cintamani, also spelled as Chintamani.
-It is also referred to as Paras/Parasmani (पारसमणि, पारस) or Paris (परिस).
+The equivalent of the philosopher's stone in Buddhism and Hinduism is the Cintamani (also spelled Chintamani.)
+It is also referred to as (पारसमणि), (पारस), and (परिस) in Sanskrit, Hindi, and Marathi, respectively.

-In Mahayana Buddhism, Chintamani is held by the bodhisattvas, Avalokiteshvara and Ksitigarbha.
-It is also seen carried upon the back of the Lung ta (wind horse) which is depicted on Tibetan prayer flags.
-By reciting the Dharani of Chintamani, Buddhist tradition maintains that one attains the Wisdom of Buddhas, is able to understand the truth of the Buddhas, and turns afflictions into Bodhi.
-It is said to allow one to see the Holy Retinue of Amitabha and his assembly upon one's deathbed.
-In Tibetan Buddhist tradition the Chintamani is sometimes depicted as a luminous pearl and is in the possession of several different forms of the Buddha.
+In Mahayana Buddhism, Chintamani is held by the bodhisattvas Avalokiteshvara and Ksitigarbha.
+It is also seen carried upon the back of the Lung ta (wind horse) depicted on Tibetan prayer flags.
+By reciting the dharani of Chintamani, Buddhist tradition maintains that one attains wisdom, is able to understand the truth of the Buddhas, and turns one's afflictions into bodhi (enlightenment in Buddhism).
+It is said to allow one to see the Amitabha Buddha and his retinue upon one's deathbed.
+In Tibetan Buddhist tradition, the Chintamani is sometimes depicted as a luminous pearl and is in the possession of several different forms of the Buddha.

-Within Hinduism, it is connected with the gods Vishnu and Ganesha.
-In Hindu tradition it is often depicted as a fabulous jewel in the possession of the Nāga king or as on the forehead of the Makara.
+In Hinduism, the philosopher's stone is connected to the gods Vishnu and Ganesha.
+It is often depicted as a jewel in the possession of the Nāga king or a jewel adorning the forehead of the Makara.
 The Yoga Vasistha, originally written in the tenth century AD, contains a story about the philosopher's stone.

-A great Hindu sage wrote about the spiritual accomplishment of Gnosis using the metaphor of the philosopher's stone.
-Sant Jnaneshwar (1275–1296) wrote a commentary with 17 references to the philosopher's stone that explicitly transmutes base metal into gold.
-The seventh-century Siddhar Thirumoolar in his classic Tirumandhiram explains man's path to immortal divinity.
-In verse 2709 he declares that the name of God, Shiva is an alchemical vehicle that turns the body into immortal gold.
+A great Hindu sage wrote about the spiritual accomplishment of gnosis using the metaphor of the philosopher's stone.
+Sant Dnyaneshwar (1275–1296) wrote a commentary with 17 references to the philosopher's stone that explicitly transmuted base metal into gold.
+The seventh-century Siddhar Tirumular, in his classic Tirumandhiram, explains humankind's path to immortality and divinity.
+In verse 2709, he declares that the name of God, Shiva, is an alchemical vehicle that turns the body into immortal gold.

 Another depiction of the philosopher's stone is the Shyāmantaka Mani (श्यामन्तक मणि).
 According to Hindu mythology, the Shyāmantaka Mani is a ruby, capable of preventing all natural calamities such as droughts, floods, etc. around its owner, as well as producing eight bhāras (≈1700 pounds or 700 kilograms) of gold, every day.

 Properties

-The most commonly mentioned properties are the ability to transmute base metals into gold or silver, and the ability to heal all forms of illness and prolong the life of any person who consumes a small part of the philosopher's stone diluted in wine.
+The most commonly mentioned properties are the ability to transmute base metals into gold or silver, the ability to heal all forms of illness and prolong the life of any person who consumes a small part of the philosopher's stone diluted in wine.
 Other mentioned properties include: creation of perpetually burning lamps, transmutation of common crystals into precious stones and diamonds, reviving of dead plants, creation of flexible or malleable glass, and the creation of a clone or homunculus.